willogy-team/insights--tensorflow/part4/README.md

 ## Conclusion

 In this post, we have shown you what is a custom model (or custom layer), how to use it in Tensorflow, and see how it can bring us more efficiency when coding and experimenting with different variations of a network architecture.
 The results on the 3-class Stanford dataset have also become far better.
-In the next posts, we will continue with Tensorflow custom model to try using it to implement other popular network architecture.
+In the next posts, we will continue with Tensorflow custom model to try using it to implement other popular network architectures.

 ## References